-Where \(F_T\) is the cumulative probability function of the moult initiation dates of individuals in the population.
-Further, assuming a linear progression of the moult indices over time, the probability density of a particular moult score at time \(t\) is
+Where \(F_T\) is the cumulative probability function of the molt initiation dates of individuals in the population, and \(\tau\) is the mean duration of molt in the population.
+Note that in the notation of Underhill and Zucchini (1988) \(t\) is doubly defined.
+It is both a generic variable of time in the model derivation, and when indexed, denotes the sample dates of pre-molt birds in the data likelihoods Further, assuming a linear progression of the molt indices over time, the probability density of a particular molt score at time \(t\) is